mattykakesmakes/mattykakesmakes-website/content/blog/brittle-to-beautiful.md

 {{< imgc src="pages/blog/brittle-to-beautiful/types_of_headache_other_devs.jpg" alt="Confusing Flow" quality="40" >}}

 Enforcing tool configurations is hard.
-Enforcing strict linting rules are easy.
-It maintains a clean code base where everyone becomes used to the defined syntactical style.
+Enforcing strict linting rules is easy.
+It maintains a clean code base where everyone becomes used to one, defined syntactical style.

 There are many ways to do this.
-It’s common to make linting a part of the CI pipeline -- where linting must succeed before a package can be built for a release or a branch merged into the main working branch.
+It’s common to make linting a part of the [CI](https://en.wikipedia.org/wiki/Continuous_integration) pipeline -- where linting must succeed before a package can be built for a release or a branch merged into the main working branch.
 However, its easy for a busy team to overlook failing builds during a lul in the release schedule leaving cleanup to the unlucky release manager who discovers it.

 For this reason, requiring linting to pass locally before changes may be pushed to a remote repository can be advantageous.
 There are many ways to do this.
 One popular way is to use a [Git hook](https://git-scm.com/book/ms/v2/Customizing-Git-Git-Hooks) manager like [Husky](https://typicode.github.io/husky/).
 This way Git hook scripts can be synchronized across local repositories.
 This is not without risk, as care must be taken to prevent untrusted code execution -- for this reason keeping these scripts concise is important.